Skip to content

 • Table

-Tables are a great way to visualise structured data.
+Tables are a great way to visualize structured data.
 You can either use them as blocks in your objects, or turn certain tables into table objects.

 You can read more about this here.